-Punctuality - 6 Marks
+Punctuality 6 Marks

-Use of Data - 6 Marks
+Use of Data 6 Marks

 Scheme/Organization of Report - 8 Marks

-Viva-voce - 10 Marks
+Viva-Voce - 10Marks

-(If a fraction appears in internal marks, nearest whole number is to be taken)
+(If a fraction appears in internal marks, nearest whole number is tobe taken)

 To ensure transparency of the evaluation process, the internal assessment marks awarded to the students in each course in a semester shall be notified on the notice board at least one week before the commencement of external examination.
 There shall not be any chance for improvement for internal marks.
-The course teacher(s) shall maintain the academic record of each student registered for the course, which shall be forwarded to the college Principal after obtaining the signature of both course teacher and HOD.
+The course teacher(s) shall maintain the academic record of each student registered for the course, which shall be forwarded to the College Principal after obtaining the signature of both course teacher and HOD.

-The marks secured for internal examination only need be sent to university, by the colleges concerned.
+The marks secured for internal examination only need be sent to university, by the Colleges concerned

-EXTERNAL EVALUATION
+EXTERNAL EVALUATION:

-There shall be end semester examinations for each course at the end of each semester.

-Practical examinations shall be conducted by the college at the end of second, fourth and sixth semesters.

-External project evaluation cum Programme viva-voce shall be conducted along with the project evaluation at the end of the sixth semester.
+There shall be University examinations for each course at the end of each semester.Practical examinations shall be conducted by the College at theend of second, fourth and sixth semester.
+External project evaluation cum programme viva-voce shall be conducted along with the project evaluation at the end of the sixth semester.